-Easy grilled octopus recipe: make this delicious and impressive but deceptively simple traditional Mediterranean staple at home.
+Easy Greek grilled octopus is a traditional Mediterranean octopus recipe.
+Make this delicious and impressive but deceptively simple meal yourself.
 It requires few ingredients and mostly hands-off time to transform octopus into something tender and unexpected.

 Not enough people venture into cooking octopus at home, reserving this delicious seafood preparation for special occasions in restaurants.
 The truth is that octopus is incredibly easy to make.
-This easy grilled octopus recipe is a traditional Mediterranean preparation that makes for a lovely appetizer, dinner, or cold lunchtime salad.
+This easy greek grilled octopus recipe is a traditional Mediterranean preparation that makes for a lovely appetizer, dinner, or cold lunchtime salad.

 Serve with a classic Risotto as a starter or on the side or garlicky smashed potatoes like in my traditional Croatian Blitva Recipe.